106207411/ISO27001-Assessment-Automation/README.md

 5. time sync status
 6. antivirus

 The CMD with your hostname and date information is shown as background when snapping the applications.
-The screenshots are saved in the ‘./<your hostname>’ by default.
+The screenshots are saved in the "./[YYYY-MM]/[yourhostname]/" by default.

 ## How to run
 Just right click on ISO_screenshot.exe and "Run as Administrator".